 Addressing Product Recalls

-Track-and-trace technologies have significantly reduced the risk of contaminated products reaching customers in the cannabis industry, as well as prevented major product recalls - but recalls, unfortunately, remain a very common occurrence across nearly every sector in our economy.
-In 2021 alone, FDA-regulated firms - which include food and cosmetic companies - reported 427 recalls.
-Products that reach the market before they’re recalled can seriously harm consumers, and even result in fatalities.
-Additionally, recalls can tarnish a company’s reputation and cause significant and unrecoverable economic losses.
-A recent joint study conducted by the Grocery Manufacturers Association, Covington & Burling LLP and Ernst & Young found that 77% of food, beverage and consumer product companies that experience a recall can lose $30 million in sales losses and direct recall costs.
-In the first half of 2020 alone, regulators recalled approximately 700,000 pounds of meat due to health concerns.
+Track-and-trace technologies have significantly reduced the risk of contaminated products reaching customers in the cannabis industry and prevented major recalls.
+However, recalls still occur frequently across various sectors.
+In 2021, FDA-regulated firms, including food and cosmetic companies, reported 427 recalls.
+Product recalls pose serious harm to consumers and can damage a company’s reputation, leading to substantial economic losses.
+According to a recent joint study, 77% of food, beverage, and consumer product companies experiencing a recall can lose $30 million in sales and direct recall costs.
+In the first half of 2020 alone, approximately 700,000 pounds of meat were recalled due to health concerns.